camelCaseDave/get-along/README.md

 To notify users of a change with a dialog box, pass an object as your config parameter:

-* `timeout`: duration in seconds to timeout between poll operations
+* `timeout`: duration in seconds to timeout between poll operations.
 * `confirmDialog`: (optional) true to show a confirm dialog when a conflict is found, otherwise shows a form notification.
 False by default.
 * `confirmStrings`: optional, but required if confirmDialog is true.
 An object containing the strings to be used in the confirmation dialog.
 * `subtitle`: (optional) the subtitle to be displayed in the confirmation dialog.